 The hybrid Emerg-E concept from 2012 showed Infiniti's appetite for more adventurous electrified models

-He said he had already driven an early prototype, describing it as "very good".
+Earlier this year, Infiniti boss Roland Krueger told Autocar an electric model was coming and that he had already driven an early prototype, describing it as "very good".

 Krueger added that it was important that an electric vehicle maintained Infiniti's values of performance and handling - a forte of its hybrid offerings, he said.
 "We want it to have a unique Infiniti driving experience."

-He also referred to parent company Nissan's expertise in electric vehicles.
+Krueger also referred to parent company Nissan's expertise in electric vehicles.
 "There are lots of engineering competencies we can tap into and utilise."